 Hazelnuts are also antioxidants for the body

 Hazelnuts are a great source of antioxidants.
-The rich vitamin E contained in this super dried nut is a soluble lipid phenolic antioxidant.
+The rich vitamin E contained in this super-dried nut is a soluble lipid phenolic antioxidant.
 These antioxidants can turn hydrogen atoms into independent roots, which are considered potential inhibitors against cancer, diabetes, and heart diseases.
-I mean, relax and keep licking that spoonful of hazelnut spread.
+We mean, relax and keep licking that spoonful of hazelnut spread.
 Yummmm…

 It has many benefits for the eyes

 Want to preserve your sight?
 Just eat some hazelnuts or some Cravers.
 They are good for your sight since they are a rich source of vitamin E, one of the best friends of your eyes.
 And they strengthen the eye against damages or deteriorations such as age-related macular deterioration (AMD) and cataracts.
 You see, everything links back to vitamin E;)